Last updated: October 2022

 7 Productivity Tips for Students to Maximize Their Workflow

-Now that we have a brief idea of why student productivity may fall, let’s get into simple yet straightforward and practical productivity tips to improve it.
+Now that we have a brief idea of why student productivity may fall, let’s get into straightforward and practical productivity tips 2022 to improve it.

-By following these simple tips on becoming more productive in school, you’ll perform better and make school more accessible and fun.
+By following these simple tips on becoming more productive in school, you’ll perform better and make college life more affordable and fun.
 So, here we go!

 1) Figure Out What Works for You

-We all are different, which naturally means that while one thing may work for some students — the situation may be precisely the opposite for others.
+We all are different, which means that while one thing may work for some students — the situation may be the opposite for others.

-Tons of options are available for students to figure out what works for them and what doesn’t.
+Tons of options are available for students to figure out what productivity tips work for them and what doesn’t.
 That’s what you can try:

-When it comes to creating a plan or a schedule students need to follow to keep track of their schoolwork and academics, there are two routes to choose from.
+When it comes to creating a plan or a schedule to keep track of your schoolwork and academics, there are two routes to consider.

 - Paper and pencil agenda: For some students, it’s more comfortable to use a piece of paper or diary for writing down all the plans and to-do lists.
 Feel free to incorporate your class schedule, time to study, breaks, extra-curricular activities, social activity, and family life there.
 Don’t hesitate to “steal” creative ideas on Pinterest or other websites to design your plan so that it would stand out and look engaging.